aliemen/WeatherDataVisualization/README.md

-(also sorry for missing commentary...)
+(also sorry for missing commentary..)